I-35W Mississippi River bridge: Victims

 Thirteen people were killed.
 Triage centers at the ends of the bridge routed 50 victims to area hospitals, some in trucks, as ambulances were in short supply.
 Many of the injured had blunt trauma injuries.
 Those near the south end were taken to Hennepin County Medical Center (HCMC) — those near the north end, to the Fairview University Medical Center and other hospitals.
-At least 22 children were injured.
+At least 22 or 24 children were injured.
 Thirteen children were treated at Children's Hospitals and Clinics of Minnesota, five at HCMC and four or five at North Memorial Medical Center in Robbinsdale, Minnesota.
 During the first 40 hours, 11 area hospitals treated 98 victims.

 Only a few of the vehicles were submerged, but many people were stranded on the collapsed sections of the bridge.
 Several vehicles caught fire, including a semi-trailer truck, from which the driver's body was later recovered.
 When fire crews arrived, they had to route hoses from several blocks away.

 A school bus carrying 63 children ended up resting precariously against the guardrail of the collapsed structure, near the burning semi-trailer truck.
 The children were returning from a field trip to a water park as part of the Waite House Neighborhood Center Day Camp based in the Phillips community.
 Jeremy Hernandez, a 20-year-old staff member on the bus, assisted many of the children by kicking out the rear emergency exit and escorting or carrying them to safety.
 One youth worker was severely injured.